Home » Our School » Exam results and performance data » Exam Information

 At Chipping Norton School we are committed to ensuring that candidates are fully briefed on the assessment process in place and are made aware of the required JCQ awarding body instructions and information for candidates.

-Public examinations can be a stressful time for students and parents/carers, and we recognise the adaptations made to exams for 2022 can only go some way to reducing that stress.
-It’s important that all those involved are well informed.
+Public examinations can be a stressful time for students and parents/carers, and we recognise that it’s important that all those involved are well informed.

 The JCQ and awarding bodies have set down criteria which must be followed for the conduct of exams and Chipping Norton School is required to follow these.

-Some of the questions you may have about exams are answered in this booklet.
+Some of the questions you may have about exams are answered in the information in these pages.
 If there is anything you do not understand or any questions that have not been addressed, please ask.

 If you, your parents or carers have any queries or need help or advice at any time before, during or after the exam period, please contact: